Thought Cloning: Learning to Think while Acting by Imitating Human Thinking: Architecture and Training Details

 The pseudocode for Thought Cloning (TC) training framework is shown in Algorithm \ref{algorithm:TC}.
 In the loss function, we follow \cite{hui2020babyai} by including an entropy term for actions.
 The Adam optimizer \cite{kingma2014adam} is adopted to train TC and TC variant, with a batch size of 180 and a learning rate of $5e^{-4}$.
 Similar to the setting in baseline \cite{hui2020babyai,babyai_iclr19}, we train BC with a batch size of 296 and a learning rate $5e^{-5}$.
-The learning rate schedule begins with a warm-up phase of 5 training steps, linearly increasing from $1e^{-4}$ to $5e^{-4}$, and then decaying by 50\% at 120th training steps, similar to the practices in \cite{babyai_iclr19,goyal2017accurate}.
-In line 5 of Algorithm \ref{algorithm:TC}, the input thought could be the ground truth from the dataset ($th_t$) or the generated thought from the Upper-level Component ($\hat{th}_{t}$), depending on with or without teacher forcing.
+The learning rate schedule begins with a warm-up phase of $5T$ training steps, where $T=51200$, linearly increasing from $1e^{-4}$ to $5e^{-4}$ for every $T$ step, and then decaying by 50\% at 120$T$ training steps, similar to the practices in \cite{babyai_iclr19,goyal2017accurate}.
+The teacher-forcing ratio linearly decreases from 100\% to 0\% from the 10$T$ training step to the end for every $T$ step.
+In line 5 of Algorithm \ref{algorithm:TC}, the input thought could be the ground truth from the dataset ($th_t$) or the generated thought from the \upperlevel ($\hat{th}_{t}$), depending on with or without teacher forcing.
 For training efficiency, Backpropagation Through Time was truncated at 20 steps in TC.
 The mix precision in PyTorch is also adopted during training, which speeds up training without sacrificing much performance \cite{micikeviciusmixed}.
 In fine-tuning experiments, due to the increased difficulty of the levels and longer steps requiring more memory, we reduced the batch size from 180 to 40 and trained with an auto-regressive strategy.
 Detailed hyperparameter settings are shown in Table \ref{table:parameters}.